-Every G.O.
-Bond project has some sort of energy-saving, storm-protecting, nature-preserving, and/or system-strengthening element.
+The majority of the G.O.
+Bond projects have some sort of energy-saving, storm-protecting, nature-preserving, and/or system-strengthening element.
 While some projects are completely and directly tied to the city's goals of increasing resilience, other projects are more indirectly contributory.

 For example, the Street Tree Master Plan project has a $5 million G.O.
 Bond budget to fund the planting of up to 5,000 trees across Miami Beach.
 The sole purpose of this project is to expand the city's overall tree canopy footprint which is critical to the city's plan to reduce its heat island index, CO2 and soil erosion.

 The Scott Rakow Youth Center project has its own $5 million budget to fund various site upgrades.
 Although the purpose of this project is mostly to enhance building aesthetics, increase site security and improve building maintenance, its scope of work includes the installation of impact glass for hurricane protection and a new "cool" roof for energy efficiency.

 The Lens of Resilience